Martin Agronsky: Personal life

 Profiling him for his Peabody win, Newsweek noted that Agronsky was a figure, being 5' 11" and dark-haired.
 He married Helen Smathers on September 1, 1943.
 Smathers was a United States Army nurse whom he met in 1942 while covering MacArthur in Melbourne.
 Agronsky returned to the U.S. in March 1943, whereupon he expedited Smathers's return.
 They were married in Baltimore, Maryland, at City Hall, grabbing a stranger off the street to be their witness.
 They went on to have four children: Marcia, Jonathan, David, and Julie.
 He built a modernist house for his family in Washington, D.C. in 1951, though grew sick of the style by 1953.
 In 1964, his home set on fire, suffering $35,000 worth of damage, and he broke his heel jumping from the second floor porch to get out.
 Helen died on February 18, 1969, of cancer.
 Agronsky then married Sharon Hines on April 22, 1971; the marriage produced one child, Rachel.
-Agronsky and Hines divorced after fifteen years.
+The American National Biography says that Agronsky and Hines divorced after fifteen years.
 He died at his Rock Creek Park home in Washington, D.C., on July 25, 1999, of congestive heart failure.
 He was 84.